glfw/glfw/README.md

 - [EGL] Added support for `EGL_KHR_get_all_proc_addresses` (#871)
 - [EGL] Added support for `EGL_KHR_context_flush_control`
 - [EGL] Bugfix: The test for `EGL_RGB_BUFFER` was invalid
+- [Cocoa] Bugfix: caps lock was not generating key events

 ## Contact